 Supplementary to her art practice, Kim has been invited to curate projects like ‘Cult Fiction’ for Hayward Gallery Touring, London, ‘Labyrinth of Darkness’ at the Czech Centre, NYC and ‘From Doodle to Digit’ at Tate Britain.
 She has lectured extensively in Higher Education in London & across the UK, and has also been a visiting lecturer in the USA, Australia and the Netherlands.

-Her most recent solo exhibitions include A Fantastic Fermentation of Matter, Danielle Arnaud, London, 2018; Mercurious, Danielle Arnaud, London 2019 (duo); Kindred, Arusha Gallery, Edinburgh, 2022 and Strange Company, Arusha Gallery, Somerset, 2024.
+Kim’s most recent solo exhibitions include A Fantastic Fermentation of Matter, Danielle Arnaud, London, 2018; Mercurious, Danielle Arnaud, London 2019 (duo); Kindred, Arusha Gallery, Edinburgh, 2022 and Strange Company, Arusha Gallery, Somerset, 2024.

 Kim L Pace was previously known as Kim Merrington.